anna328p/COMFI/README.md

-# COMFI 0.1.0-pa
+# COMFI Indev-2

-This repository contains scripts and resources for building the COMFI client and server.
+This repository contains scripts and resources for building the COMFI client, and acts as a central development hub for the modpack.

+Scripts for building a server and fetching mods are a WIP.